stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 ## How does it work?

-Currently, Stryker provides the report with updates using [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
+Currently, the mutation-testing-elements report support updates in real-time using [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 This was chosen over WebSockets because the dataflow should only be from a mutation framework to the report.
 The report should not have to send anything to the mutation framework.

 ## Implementation details

 ### Preparing the report

-First things first, the mutation testing framework should generate a report with an initial state of the mutants.
-If the mutants don't yet have a state because they have not been tested you can use the state `Pending`.
+First things first, the mutation testing framework should generate a report with an initial state of the mutants .
+If the mutants don't yet have a state because they have not been tested yet, you should use the state `"Pending"`.

 There are two ways of serving the generated report: